lelegard/arm-cpusysregs/docs/build-with-features.md

     }
 ~~~

-Disconnect Arm features from the Arm architecture level.
+- Disconnect Arm features from the Arm architecture level.
 The problem which
   was described in the previous section is due to the fact that gcc requires
-to specify Armv8.2 to use FEAT_SHA512 and Armv8.2 implicitely activates FEAT_LSE.
+  to specify Armv8.2 to use FEAT_SHA512 and Armv8.2 implicitely activates FEAT_LSE
-It should be possible to specific `-march=armv8-a+sha512`.
+  (and many other features).
+It should be possible to specify `-march=armv8-a+sha512`.

-Adopt a more Arm-compatible feature naming.
+- Adopt a more Arm-compatible feature segmentation and naming.
 Requiring `crypto+sha2+sha3` for
   FEAT_512 is particularly insane.
 These specific features should be individually
   selectable, as in `-march=armv8-a+crc+aes+sha1+sha256+sha512+sha3`.

 Of course, these rules only apply to specific Arm features which are required to
 build generic binaries with optimal implementation.
 Most features which are marked as mandatory at a given level of architecture will continue
 to be implicitely activated.
 For instance, `-march=armv8.1-a` is sufficient to
 activate FEAT_LSE.
 This feature is not one that brings a significant improvement